 This stat also takes into account very small businesses, which IBM didn’t do in their study.
 Thousands of small businesses are affected by cybercrime every year.
 But naturally, their clean-up costs are a lot lower.

-Regardless, this amount of money can cause real problems.
+Regardless, this amount of money can cause real problems for small and micro-businesses.
 But there are other, less measurable issues that they might have to face…

 How often are small businesses hit by cyber-attacks?